johnisom/leetcode-exercises/torrel/unique-paths/pedac.md

 - Calculate all paths from star postion (m and n) to robot position
   + Cache as I go
 - Introduce pointers for m and n (row, col)
+- Declare previous column hash and current column hash
+  + Set value at current position to zero in 'current column' hash
-- Initialize the cache with the values of pointers at m and n
+- pointers at m and n
-- Decrement row
+- Iterate from m down to 1
+  + Iterate for n down to 1
-  + if the current position is on a boundary, cache it as 1
+    * if the current position is on a boundary, cache it as 1
-  + Else, check the cache for bottom and right positions
+      - n == row || m == col
-  + Add adjacent positiions and cache them for the current position value
+    * Add adjacent positiions and cache them for the current position value
+- Return cache value